pachyderm/docs-content/latest/run-commands/pachctl_edit_pipeline.md

       --editor string    Specify the editor to use for modifying the manifest.
   -h, --help             help for pipeline
   -o, --output string    Specify the output format: "json" or "yaml" (default "json")
-      --project string   Specify the project (by name) containing pipeline to edit. (default "standard-ml-tutorial") --reprocess        If true, reprocess datums that were already processed by previous version of the pipeline.
+      --project string   Specify the project (by name) containing pipeline to edit. (default "video-to-frame-traces") --reprocess        If true, reprocess datums that were already processed by previous version of the pipeline.
 ```